OUR MISSION

 OUR VISION

-There are 1.6 million real estate and 1.1 million medical professionals in the U.S., a significant demographic on the front lines of seeing chemical impacts on human health in buildings, and ideal partners for scientists on how chemicals research can be used.
+There are 1.1 million medical and 1.6 million real estate professionals in the U.S. on the front lines of seeing chemical impacts on human health in buildings, and ideal partners for scientists on how chemicals research can be used.

-Each use of ChemClarity’s intuitive diagnostic tool will increase a real estate professional or medical doctor’s chemical literacy, their understanding of chemicals and their health impacts, to accelerate the recognition of chemical related illnesses and knowledge of how to address them in patients and buildings.
+Each use of ChemClarity’s intuitive diagnostic tool will increase a medical doctor or real estate professional’s chemical literacy to accelerate the recognition of chemical related illnesses and how to address them in patients and chemicals in buildings.

 Risk management is ChemClarity’s goal.

-We save real estate owners significant time and expense in finding potential chemicals of concern in their buildings, and medical doctors in diagnosing patients without sending patients to multiple specialists for a diagnosis outside of their expertise.
+We save significant time and expense for medical doctors in diagnosing patients, without sending patients to multiple specialists for a diagnosis outside of their expertise.
 ChemClarity proactively prevents significant healthcare, renovation, and litigation expenses.

 THE CHALLENGE